-- 13.1 Members are entitled to attend general meetings personally or by proxy or (in the case of an organisation) by an Authorised Representative.
-Subject to Article 13.2 general meetings are called: - in the case of an AGM or a general meeting called for the passing of a Special Resolution, on at least 21 Clear Days' Written notice; or - 13.1.2 in the case of any other general meeting, on at least 14 Clear Days' Written notice. - 13.2 A general meeting other than a general meeting at which it is proposed to remove a Trustee may be called by shorter notice if it is so agreed by a majority in number of Members having a right to attend and vote, who together hold not less than 90 per cent of the total voting rights. - 13.3 The notice of a general meeting must include: - 13.3.1 the time, date and place of the meeting; - 13.3.2 the general nature of the business to be dealt with at the meeting; - 13.3.3 (except in the case of ordinary business at an AGM) the full text of each resolution and, where the intention is to propose a resolution as a Special Resolution, a statement of such intention; and - 13.3.4 if the meeting is an AGM the notice must say so. - 13.4 Notice must be given to every Member, every Trustee and to the Charity's auditors. - 13.5 No business shall be transacted at any general meeting unless a quorum is present.
-There is a quorum at a general meeting if the number of Members entitled to vote or Authorised Representatives present in person or by proxy is at least 35. - 13.6 The Chair or (if the Chair is unable or unwilling to do so) a Trustee nominated by the Trustees shall chair the meeting.
-If there is only one Trustee present and willing to act, he or she will chair the meeting.
-If no Trustee is present and willing to chair the meeting within 15 minutes of the time appointed for the meeting, the Members present and entitled to vote must choose one of their number to chair the meeting or in the event that no Member is willing to chair the meeting, the meeting will be deemed to be closed. - 13.7 The Charity must hold an AGM in every Year which all Members are entitled to attend. - 13.8 At an AGM the Members: - 13.8.1 receive the accounts of the Charity for the previous financial year; - 13.8.2 receive the Trustees' report on the Charity's activities since the previous AGM; - 13.8.3 accept the retirement of those Trustees who wish to retire or who are retiring by rotation;
+- 13.1 General meetings may be held in person or as a Hybrid Meeting, as may be determined by the Trustees.
+The Trustees may make whatever arrangements they consider fit to allow those entitled to do so to attend and participate in any general meeting (but shall be under no obligation to provide equipment for a Member to attend a Hybrid Meeting Virtually). - 13.113.2 Members are entitled to attend and participate in general meetings personally(whether in person or Hybrid) in person or by proxy or (in the case of an organisation) by an Authorised Representative.
+Subject to Article 13.23 general meetings are called: - 13.1.113.2.1 in the case of an AGM or a general meeting called for the passing of a Special Resolution, on at least 21 Clear Days' Written notice; or - 13.1.213.2.2 in the case of any other general meeting, on at least 14 Clear Days' Written notice. - 13.213.3 A general meeting other than a general meeting at which it is proposed to remove a Trustee may be called by shorter notice if it is so agreed by a majority in number of Members having a right to attend and vote, who together hold not less than 90 per cent of the total voting rights. - 13.313.4 The notice of a general meeting must include: - 13.3.113.4.1 the time, date and place of the meeting; - 13.3.213.4.2 the general nature of the business to be dealt with at the meeting; - 13.3.313.4.3 (except in the case of ordinary business at an AGM) the full text of each resolution and, where the intention is to propose a resolution as a Special Resolution, a statement of such intention; and - 13.3.413.4.4 if the meeting is an AGM the notice must say so. - 13.5 If the Trustees determine that a general meeting shall be held as a Hybrid Meeting, the notice required pursuant to Article 13.4 must include: